 Now a good number of guests that arrive on the Great Barrier Reef or at holiday resorts the world over, have already had one or more dives but never bothered to become a certified scuba diver.

-The truth is that their simply just making excuses while wasting their time and money.
+The truth is that their simply just making excuses - and they could be exploring some of the most amazing destinations underwater.

 As the saying goes, “it’s better to jump in the pool rather than just stick your feet in.”